Duncan1738/arch-linux-xfce-i3-install-2025/README.md

 ## Credits

 This guide was written based on personal experience and community feedback.
-Contributions are welcome via pull requests or issues on the GitHub repo.

 ---